 But as Rosenzweig argues – and this is the punchline of the book – this research does not easily translate across to many areas of decision-making.
 Laboratory experiments typically involve choices from options that cannot be influenced, involve absolute payoffs, provide quick feedback, and are made by individuals rather than leaders.
 Change any of these elements, and crude applications of the laboratory findings to the outside world can go wrong.
 In particular, we should be careful not to compare predictions of an event with scenarios where we can influence the outcomes and will be in competition with others.

 Let’s take the first, whether outcomes can be influenced.
-Professional golfers believe they sink around 70 per cent of their 6 foot putts, compared to an actual success rate closer to 55 per cent.
+Professional golfers believe they sink around 70% of their 6 foot putts, compared to an actual success rate closer to 55%.
 This is typically labelled as overconfidence and an error (although see my recent post on overconfidence).

 Now, is this irrational?
-Not necessarily suggests Rosenzweig, as the holder of the belief can influence the outcome.
-Thinking you are better at sinking six-foot putts than you actually are will increase the chance that you will.
+Not necessarily suggests Rosenzweig, as holding that belief can influence the outcome.
+Thinking you are better at sinking six-foot putts than you actually are will increase the chance that you will sink them.

 In one experiment, participants putted toward a hole that was made to look bigger or smaller by using lighting to create an optical illusion.
 Putting from a little less than six feet, the (amateur) participants sank almost twice as many putts when putting toward the larger looking hole.
 They were more likely to sink the putts when it appeared an easier task.

 This points to the question of whether we want to ward off biases.
 Debiasing might be good practice if you can’t influence the outcome, but if it’s up to you to make something happen, that “bias” might be an important part of making it happen.